According to Newton's Law of Gravity, which of the following fact... | Study Prep in Pearson+

 Master Universal Law of Gravitation with a bite sized video explanation from PatrickStart learning

-A woman has a weight of while standing on Earth's surface.
-What is the magnitude of the gravitational force acting on her?

-If Halley's Comet were to collide with Neptune, how would this most likely affect Neptune's orbit around the ?
+According to Newton's Law of Gravity, how would the speed of Earth's orbit around the Sun change if Earth's mass increased by times, assuming the orbital radius remains the same?

-According to Newton's Law of Gravity, which variables determine the gravitational force between two objects ()?
+According to Newton's Law of Gravity, which two factors determine the gravitational attraction between two objects ()?

-Two point charges are placed apart in vacuum.
-One charge is and the other is .
-What is the magnitude of the gravitational force between them?

-A car of mass travels over the top of a hill with radius of curvature .
-What is the maximum speed the car can have at the top of the hill without losing contact with the road (i.e., without flying off)?
+The Sun has much more mass than the Earth.
+Why does the Moon orbit the Earth instead of the Sun?

+According to Newton's Law of Gravity, what prevents the Sun's outer layers from collapsing further inward under gravity?

 Newton's Law of Gravity practice set